-Those goals being: Empowering Staff with quality assurance knowledge, Collaboration via cross-disciplinarity, Customer-orientation (this includes employee experience) and finally Purpose via compliance and inclusion.
+Those goals being: Empowering Staff and continuous improvement, Collaboration via cross-disciplinarity, Customer-orientation (this includes employee experience) and finally Purpose via compliance and inclusion.
 All four of these connected objectives support the Culture and Connection upper levels of the SHRM model.

-Opquast’s full certification is a 14-hour online training that benefits a very wide-array of employees that touch digital and web aspects of an organisation.
-It is not possible for all employees to carry out a 14 hour course when they arrive in a new company or new role, but there are great advantages to being given an overview to introduce important aspects which can enhance an employees cultural fit and their understanding of key organisational goals.
+Opquasts certification is a cross-disciplinary approach focused on creating a collaborative and customer-centric culture which produces higher-quality web and digital products.
+The full certification program is a 14-hour online training that benefits all employees that touch digital and web aspects of an organisation.
+It is not always possible for all employees to carry out a 14 hour course when they arrive so there is a shorter onboarding version available which gives a basic digital literacy and vocabularly.

-The Opquast Accelerated Onboarding solution is a 2.5hrs training (including a Learn-as-you-go assessment exam)) which plays to strengthening corporate cultures which focus on customer quality and improving customer and employee digital experiences.
-It is being used by our customers as part of their onboarding experience or their reboarding of existing employees into more digital-facing roles and teams.
+The Opquast Accelerated Onboarding solution is a 2.5hrs training (including a Learn-as-you-go assessment exam) which plays to strengthening digital corporate cultures which focus on customer quality.
+It is also being used for basic digital literacy as part of the onboarding experience or the reboarding of existing employees into more digital-facing roles and teams

 Customers are given complete autonomy on who they enroll on the course as part of a basic package and then vouchers are purchased for the full training which managers can allocate to those roles they deem beneficial to take the full training.
-The onboarding version helps reinforce the cultural objectives of the organisation and onboard the candidates for working amongst different disciplines of digital projects.
-The full certification creates a net of ‘quality custodians’ within the organisation which act as go to contact points with deeper knowledge of improving users digital experiences.
+There is also an unlimited license package available for organisations that want to use it as an organisation wide tool for harmonising and strengthening digital culture.

 Increasing purpose and meaning